rickellis/Arch-Linux-Install-Guide/README.md

 	sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync

-### Boot from the USB
+### Disable Secure Boot
 Hold F12 during startup to access bios.
+If secure boot is enabled it must be turned off since Linux boot loaders don't typically have digital signatures.
+Secure boot is enabled by default on most modern Windows hardware.
+Note that if you intend on running a dual-boot system with Windows and Linux you won't be able to use disk encryption on the partition containing Windows, as it requires secure boot.

+### Boot Arch Linux from the live USB
+Hold F12 during startup to access startup menu.
 Select the USB drive and boot into Arch.

 ### Establish an internet connection